cognizance-amrita/CognizancePT/source/_posts/Task-2.md

 <br>

-#### And For Submitting The Design Please Export Your Design To A .png File And Upload It To The Submission Link Below.
+#### And For Submitting The Design Please Export Your Design To A .png File And Upload It To A Separate Folder In Your Repository Created For Task 1.
+Name The Folder As Task 2.

   <br>